 One of the most promising highlights of the report is the untapped potential of international trade between Southeast Asian countries:

-- For 62% of the merchants in the region who sell their products and services internationally, cross-border transactions were, on average, 21% larger than the domestic ones
+- For the 62% of traders in the region who sell their products and services internationally, cross-border transactions were, on average, 21% larger than domestic ones.

-- Initiatives such as Regional Payment Connectivity (RPC), that unites the six markets studied, are strengthening and speeding up payments between countries, focusing on continuous cross-border transactions, efficient and economical
+- Initiatives such as Regional Payment Connectivity (RPC), which unites the six markets studied, are strengthening and streamlining payments between countries, with a focus on seamless, efficient and cost-effective cross-border transactions.

 Challenges and opportunities for traders

-Agnes Chua, General Director of Business and Product Development at 2C2P, commented on the rapidly evolving landscape: "The e-commerce landscape in Southeast Asia is evolving at a breathtaking pace.
-Merchants recognize the immense opportunities that this growth brings, but also the increasing complexity for its operations.”
+Agnes Chua, General Manager of Business and Product Development at 2C2P, commented on the rapidly evolving landscape: “The Southeast Asian e-commerce landscape is evolving at a breathtaking pace.
+Merchants recognize the immense opportunities this growth brings, but also the increasing complexity to their operations.”

-Among the common challenges faced by merchants is customer support, problem solving, the integration of payment gateway and technological issues
+Common challenges faced by merchants include customer support, troubleshooting, payment gateway integration, and technology issues.

-Gary Liu, general manager of Antom, Ant International, added: "Southeast Asia is rapidly emerging as a global center for digital trade and innovation.
-As companies expand beyond borders, perfect and efficient transactions are essential to maintain competitiveness.”
+Gary Liu, General Manager of Antom, Ant International, added: “Southeast Asia is rapidly emerging as a global hub for digital commerce and innovation.
+As businesses expand across borders, seamless and efficient transactions are essential to maintain competitiveness.”

-For companies that want to fully explore this expanding market, the study recommends a comprehensive understanding of the region's digital payment landscape and the provision of payment methods tailored to local preferences, aiming to enhance the customer experience and generate higher conversion rates
+For businesses looking to fully tap into this growing market, the study recommends a comprehensive understanding of the region’s digital payment landscape and offering payment methods tailored to local preferences to enhance the customer experience and drive higher conversion rates.